MicroFocus/sv-virtual-services/sv-api-ext-logs/readme.md

    * GET `{log-type}/view/{log-suffix}` - view a log file with particular log suffix - useful for viewing older rotated log files
    * GET `{log-type}/zip` - zips a log file
    * GET `{log-type}/zip/{log-suffix}` - zips rotated log file
-   * GET `list` - lists all the files inthe log folder with size and creation date
+   * GET `list` - lists all the files in the log folder with size and creation date
    * GET `zip-all` - zips whole log folder
    * GET `delete-all` - deletes all files from log folder (currently used log files will not be deleted as they are in use)